ghenry22/subsonic-synology/README.md

 # Subsonic_Synology
 Subsonic setup to run on Synology NAS

 This is tested on the Synology DS1815+ but should work on most modern synology devices.
-This uses the Subsonic 5.2.1 standalone package with some modifications to the subsonic.sh script, the addition of a start/stop/status script to control the server and the addition of some default directories for music / playlists / podcasts so that subsonic doesn't try to access areas that don't exist by default.
+This uses the Subsonic 5.3 standalone package with some modifications to the subsonic.sh script, the addition of a start/stop/status script to control the server and the addition of some default directories for music / playlists / podcasts so that subsonic doesn't try to access areas that don't exist by default.

 The instructions below explain where to put everything and how to get it all running.

+7APR2016 - Updated to Subsonic 5.3

 ## Upgrade to Latest Version
 1) ssh into the synology